Wamp1re-Ai/index-tts/ENGLISH_SUPPORT_SUMMARY.md

 2. ✅ Google Colab compatibility with proper repository URLs
 3. ✅ Kaggle compatibility with dedicated notebook
 4. ✅ "Open in Kaggle" button functionality
+5. ✅ **Public URL access** with Cloudflare tunnels
+6. ✅ **Shareable interfaces** accessible from anywhere
-5. ✅ Comprehensive documentation and testing
+7. ✅ Comprehensive documentation and testing

 All requirements have been successfully implemented and tested!